Area Agency on Aging senior assistance programs Oklahoma.

-The Agency on Aging offices in Oklahoma focus their programs on senior citizens and individuals who are 55 years of age or older.
-They will often have unique needs, and a number of resources exist that can help them meet their nutritional needs, provide them with meals, address health care concerns, and much more.
+The Agency on Aging offices focus their programs on senior citizens and individuals who are 55 years of age or older.
+The elderly or older adults will often have unique needs, and a number of resources exist that can help them meet their nutritional needs, provide them with meals, address health care or dental concerns, and much more.
+There is also financial help in the form of free government grants money, including from the state, non-profits, or social security.

 Home delivered and congregate meals are offered at over 200 different locations across Oklahoma, including Agency on Aging offices and senior centers.
 If you are not able to make it to a center, and are considered homebound, then the meals can even be delivered to you if you are relatively close to a distribution site.
 The meals are often offered at cost or minimal cost, and they will meet one-third of the recommended daily requirement for a senior.

-Additional food aid is provided by the Senior Nutrition Program.
+Additional food aid is provided by the Oklahoma Senior Nutrition Program.
 This will provide people with a hot, nutritious meal, and it is currently offered for older adults age sixty (60) years of age or older.
 In addition to offering a senior a meal, the program will provide consumer information, programs focusing on wellness and health, and other recreational activities.
 The nutrition programs also provide services such as Home Delivered Meals, Outreach, and Homemaker Services for frail elderly members of the community.
+Read more on getting a free senior food box.

 Nutrition Education and Health Promotion is offered.
 Services are located at the local nutrition site.
 A number of services are included at these centers.
 Get access to educational presentations, health screening activities, and exercise programs to persons sixty and older.
 Also access information on the benefits of exercise and healthy eating, and these programs are provided to congregate and homebound meal participants.

-Health and Wellness Programs that can be provided through Areawide Aging Agency offices include Medication Management, Active Aging Week in September, Living Longer Living Stronger with Chronic Conditions workshop, Choose to Live: Diabetes Self-Management, Screenings, Health Events, Senior Health and Fitness Day in May, and much more.
+Health and Wellness Programs that can be provided through Areawide Aging Agency offices include Medication Management, Active Aging Week in September, Living Longer Living Stronger with Chronic Conditions workshop and well as Choose to Live: There is also free Diabetes Self-Management as well as insulin in Oklahoma.
+There are free health and dental Screenings for seniors over the age of 60, Events, Senior Health and Fitness Day in May, and much more.
 Call 405-942-8500.

 Seniors in Oklahoma may be able to qualify for In-Home Assistance.
 These are local projects that are paid for and organized by Area Agencies on Aging to provide the elderly with home repair, chore services, personal care, and housekeeping.
 As part of this, seniors may qualify for outreach, which is when skilled personnel in each county provide one-on-one assistance and advice to help older persons make informed decisions.